Free Training Programs for San Bernardino County Caregivers Address Need for Specialized Skills on Alzheimer's Care and Climate-Related Emergency Preparedness

 SAN BERNARDINO, Calif., Jan.
-17, 2024 /PRNewswire/ -- Free training courses are launching this January for caregivers in San Bernardino County.
+18, 2024 /PRNewswire-HISPANIC PR WIRE/ -- Free training courses are launching this January for caregivers in San Bernardino County.
 These multi-week, competency-based training programs are offered at no cost to the county's In-Home Supportive Services (IHSS) providers by the Center for Caregiver Advancement (CCA) through a grant from the California Workforce Development Board (CWDB) and High Road Training Partnership (HRTP).

 Caregivers can enroll in one of three programs: IHSS Essentials, Alzheimer's Disease and Related Dementia (ADRD), and Caregiver Resiliency / Emergency Preparedness.
 The sessions will be offered in English and Spanish.